kalfeher/isc-bind/README.md

 # isc-bind
 Ansible role to deploy the COPR packaged version of ISC BIND.
 Suitable for RHEL/CentOS 7/8.
 Should work for Fedora, but not tested.
 Each configuration is deliberately simple.
-Default options are left as-is unless specifically required for the serverrole.
+Default options are left as-is unless specifically required for the `ServerRole`.

 The `BindRelease` variable will govern which release of BIND is used.
 There are options for Development, Stable and Extended Support Version branches.

 ## Templates and Defaults
-Configuration templates will depend on the serverrole.
+Configuration templates will depend on the `ServerRole`.

-### serverrole: recursive
+### `ServerRole`: recursive
 A recursive server requires no additional variables.
 A basic recursive configuration file will be added to BIND.
-If either {{ListenrndcV4}} or {{ListenrndcV6}} are not empty, then a rule will be added to firewalld allowing DNS inbound on the public zone:  {{firewalldZone}}.
+If either `{{ListenrndcV4}}` or `{{ListenrndcV6}}` are not empty, then a rule will be added to firewalld allowing DNS inbound on the public zone:  {{firewalldZone}}.

 A bind.keys file will be provided unless `key_file: "no"` (default is yes).
 This provides a method for BIND to prime its trust anchors.
 If the file is not provided, BIND will use its internal trust anchors.
 The file will only ever be used the first time BIND runs.
 An internet connected host should validate this file (within the `files` directory in the role ), prior to executing this role in a playbook.
 Signatures can be found here: https://downloads.isc.org/isc/bind9/keys/9.11/

-### serverrole: primary
+### `ServerRole`: primary
 A primary server (authoritative) that can host either dynamically or statically updated zones.
 The default is for zones to be locally dynamic and signed.
 Statically managed zones will need a template for the zone file and the zone statement for BIND's configuration file.
 An example of a statically managed zone (example.com) is included.